-Close The Gaps In Your Security Data
+Close Blind Spots In Your Security Data

 Beacon's security-driven data platform optimizes terabytes of important security logs spanning many sources.
 Data arrives enriched and normalized, and in the case of bloated VPC flow logs, reduced to 5% of their original size, enabling our security team and AI workflows to act immediately and effectively.
 We no longer choose between coverage and cost efficiency.
 We now have both, supported by a responsive team of security data experts.